Technology Transfer:

 2. Slice Chamber

-Experiments involving patch clamp recordings from brain slices are typically done in a recording chamber that holds the brain slice in the optical path of a microscope, superfuses it with artificial cerebrospinal fluid (ACSF), and allows for the imaging of the tissue which recordings are being performed.
+Experiments involving patch clamp recordings from brain slices are typically done in a recording chamber that holds the brain slice in the optical path of a microscope, superfuses it with artificial cerebrospinal fluid (ACSF), and allows for the imaging of the tissue in which recordings are being performed.
 Most existing recording chambers continuously add fresh or reconditioned ACSF through one port of the chamber, while removing an equivalent amount of spent ACSF through a second port.
-Whenever expensive chemicals have to be added to the bath solution such as pharmacological agents are caged compounds, experimenters reduce the total volume of ACSF required for the experiment as much as possible.
+Whenever expensive chemicals must be added to the bath solution such as pharmacological agents or caged compounds, experimenters reduce the total volume of ACSF required for the experiment as much as possible.
 We developed a novel slice recording chamber that reduces the amount of ACSF required for proper function down to 1.5 to 2.5 ml total.
 This reduction is accomplished by eliminating all tubing and holding containers, and instead oxygenating the ACSF directly in the recording chamber.
 Collaborators: Anna Dondzillo and Tim C. Lei

 More information can be found at: